benmaier/tacoma/docs/epidemic_spreading/markov.rst

 for the temporal evolution of the nodes' probability to be infected, (see Eq.
 (1) in `Epidemic Threshold in Continuous-Time Evolving Networks`_) which can then be integrated.
 This is slower than the Gillespie simulation but leads to smaller fluctuations which makes it easier to obtain the epidemic threshold.
+It is based on the assumption that neighboring infections states are uncorrelated and factorize to :math:`\left< i_u i_v\right>=\left< i_u \right>\left<i_v\right>`.
+This assumption is usually justified in non-sparse annealed systems but leads to drastic differences in other systems.
+Since temporal contact networks are often neither, use this model with care.

 How it works
 ------------